W-4 Estimator Calculator

 The W-4 Estimator Calculator helps you understand how changes to your Form W-4 affect your paycheck withholding and year-end tax outcome.
 Simulate adding extra withholding, claiming dependents, or entering deductions to see the impact on your take-home pay.

-The redesigned W-4 (introduced in 2020) no longer uses allowances.
+The modern W-4 no longer uses allowances.
 Instead, it has steps for multiple jobs, dependents, other income, deductions, and extra withholding.
 This page focuses on the filing-status, dependent, other-income, deduction, and extra-withholding parts of that process to show the per-paycheck change and projected annual refund or balance due.

 Use this before submitting a new W-4 to your employer to get your withholding dialed in.
-The redesigned W-4 form eliminated withholding allowances, replacing them with dollar-based adjustments for credits, deductions, and additional income.
+The form uses dollar-based adjustments for credits, deductions, and additional income.
 This estimator is best used as a simplified planning worksheet rather than a line-by-line payroll-table replica.

 Filing a W-4 incorrectly can cost you hundreds per year in over-withholding or trigger underpayment penalties.
 This estimator lets you test different W-4 configurations before committing, so you can find the right balance between a comfortable paycheck and avoiding a tax bill.
 Testing configurations before submitting removes the guesswork from one of the most important payroll decisions you make.